 American Express Green Card Review

-published january 26, 2018 – The American Express Green Card is sort of the granddaddy of credit cards, with a history as one of the first mass-marketed credit cards.
+This review was updated on February 8, 2019 – The American Express Green Card is sort of the granddaddy of credit cards, with a history as one of the first mass-marketed credit cards.
 But that was then, this is now, and the Green Card’s age is showing.
 Is the Amex Green Card still worth having?
 After a review of its features, we say “no.”

-Charge Card vs. Credit Card
+Hybrid Charge Card / Credit Card

 Rewards & Perks